mshujp/PRUZEA/sdk/PRUZEA_AI_GUIDELINES.md

 ## Coding Rules
   - Prefer fixed-size arrays
   - Never use frame count for gameplay timing
+  - Unless otherwise specified, it is recommended to wrap source code lines at approximately 130 characters.

 ## Preferred C/C++ Functions
   Use these common C/C++ functions in PRUZEA games.